heptarch/heptarch.github.io/projects.md

 should be.

 The last two questions probably have the same answer.
-Again, let's take Kelly; in order to couple the state of the art in communications systems to the state of the art in science, someone had to know the former.
+In order to couple the state of the art in communications systems to the state of the art in science, someone had to know the former.
 That would be the director of research.
 The researchers, on the other, were the domain experts in the latter.
 So